 - Carry recent photographs, details of what the person is wearing, and preferred places of interest.
-This will help during a search if one is necessary.
+This will help during a search if one is needed.

-- Keep a copy of the name and number of your hotel in a familiar spot in the person’s purse or pocket, so he can ask for help if needed.
+- Keep a copy of the name and number of your hotel in a familiar spot in the person’s purse or pocket, so they can ask for help if needed.

 - Aim for as few changes in routine as you reasonably can.